This article has everything you need to know about megapixels and photo resolution. From what they are, to how to use them for better photos.

 Sure, it makes your images look great, but if it takes a few seconds to load an image (due to the size) viewers will move on.

 Facebook resizes any images you share.
-It compresses them to be able to store millions added each week.
+It compresses them to a lower resolution to be able to store millions added each week.
 This has the potential to turn a great image into one with a poor resolution.

 There is a difference between screen resolution and photo resolution for printing.

-Your image may look great on the screen, but when it comes to printing, it is a whole different ballgame.
+Your image may look great on the computer screen, but when it comes to printing or print quality, it is a whole different ballgame.

 If your knowledge in this area is limited, it may be best to leave this to the professionals, until you get up to speed.